 Other points to remember

 There are no food or drink kiosks on the way.
-So it’s advisable that you carry your own snacks and water.
+So you should carry your own snacks and water.
 There are drinking water taps and toilets at the car park.
 And of course, carry sunscreen.
 The sun on the beach can be brutal.

 Restaurants near Wineglass Bay